Blog · Analysis · Last reviewed June 25, 2026

 The Governance Standard

 First, define the action object.
-A log should identify the agent, model or model family, tool server, tool name, tool version, credential scope, user instruction, relevant constraints, approval event, arguments, result, and final user-facing output.
+A log should identify the agent, model or model family, runtime, tool server, tool name, tool version, credential scope, user instruction, relevant constraints, approval event, arguments, result, and final user-facing output.

-Sixth, give users and reviewers usable receipts.
+Tenth, give users and reviewers usable receipts.
 A person affected by an agent action should not need internal observability tooling to understand what happened.
 The system should be able to produce a plain account of the delegated action without exposing unrelated private data.

 The agent log is where fluent interface becomes institutional memory.